Last updated on November 2, 2022

 Jared Carthalion, True Heir

-Our second and last monarch commander.
+Our next monarch commander is more aggressive.
 This card focuses on a more Voltron-style strategy.
 As long as you’re the monarch, Jared Carthalion, True Heir will keep getting stronger and stronger.

 If you mix that with equipment and enchantments like Swiftfoot Boots or Pariah, this card will grow insanely big in no time.
 The only downside is that your opponent gets to be monarch first, but it’s a small price to pay for how big the True Heir can get.